-The major South African auction sales are held in Cape Town, Johannesburg and Durban.
+The major South African auction sales are held in Cape Town, Durban and Johannesburg.

 Sales are conducted throughout the year in South Africa by two sales entities - Bloodstock South Africa (BSA) and Cape Thoroughbred Sales (CTS).

-The two major yearling sales are the Cape Premier Yearling Sale (CTS) at the end of January, and the National Yearling Sale (BSA) at the TBA's world class sales complex in Johannesburg, in April.
+The two major yearling sales are the National Yearling Sale (BSA) at the TBA's world class sales complex in Johannesburg, in April and the Cape Premier Yearling Sale (CTS) at the end of January.

 - Anybody is welcome at the sales as a buyer, as long as you have made arrangements with the sales company for a buyers card before the auction starts, unless someone is buying on your behalf.

 - Give yourself enough time to inspect the lots that you are interested in, view them walking and make your short-list.

 - If not already decided, you should ensure that you know which trainer or farm the horse will be going to after the sale.